The 6 Figure Illusion

 Fourth, and so incredibly important, and maybe one of the most asked questions in our FB group Professional Korean Skincare by Kin is…..how much should I price my facials?

 This is a loaded question and nobody in any facebook group can give you sound advice because we do not know your financials.
 We don’t know the cost of your rent, your insurance, debt, basically any of your overhead or what you need to pay yourself to take care of your family.
 These important details determine how much you should and need to charge.
 There are a couple of cost per service guides out there - one by Angela Green and one by Melinda Mine.
-Under pricing services is the death of a business.
+I feel so passionate about this because under pricing services and the mismanagement of money is the death of a business.

 Leave a comment